nrwl/nx/docs/shared/recipes/running-tasks/executors-and-configurations.md

 - `options` is an object that contains any configuration defaults for the executor.
 These options vary from executor to executor.
 - `configurations` allows you to create presets of options for different scenarios.
 All the configurations start with the properties defined in `options` as a baseline and then overwrite those options.
 In the example, there is a `production` configuration that overrides the default options to set `sourceMap` to `false`.

-Once configured, you can run an executor the same you would [run any target](/features/enhance-tooling):
+Once configured, you can run an executor the same way you would [run any target](/features/run-tasks):

 ```shell
 nx [command] [project]